You’ll Never Have a Strong Memory Until You Do This One ThingAug 23, 2022

 Use the 5-4-3-2-1 Technique

 You may have heard about the 5-4-3-2-1 grounding technique for reducing anxiety.
-This method works by increasing your conscious perception of your environment.
+This method works by increasing your conscious perception of your environment which can reduce stress from concepts or thoughts that are not directly surrounding you.

-This technique enables you to reconnect with your environment, which can help you increase your focus and memory.
+Employing this technique will reconnect with your immediate environment and your senses, which can help you increase your focus and memory, while also reducing your anxiety.

-The only exception to this rule is combining a physical task with a cognitive or memory activity.
-It's perfectly ok to vacuum while listening to a podcast, or to take a walk while chatting with a friend.
+There is one exception to this rule!
+Combining a physical task with a cognitive task can actually help your focus and memory.
+So go ahead and vacuum while listening to a podcast, or to take a walk while chatting with a friend.

 Physical movement is linked to improved focus and concentration.
 Even small amounts of movement get the blood flowing and can restore your focus and fuel creativity.
 It’s also a great way to break up with your routines (refer back to recommendation number 2 in this section.)